LP-Atkins/LethalCompany-EpilepsyPatch/README.md

 # Shoutout to anEpilepticGamer for testing and many many suggestions, the scope of this mod would not have gotten to where it is without your input.
-## Please go and support for her and the epileptic gaming community at: https://www.twitch.tv/AnEpilepticGamer
+## Please go and support her and the epileptic gaming community at: https://www.twitch.tv/AnEpilepticGamer